7 days left

 * Performs additional duties and daily jobs as assigned by management

 * Graduation from high school with training and up-to-date courses in automotive repair

 * Minimum of five years of experience at the journeyman level of automotive repair

 * Must have two years of diesel experience at journeyman level of repair

 * Ability to operate forklifts, tow trucks, tire trucks, electric welders, acetylene torch, and other equipment being repaired within three months of employment

 * Attain Commercial Driver's License qualifications as directed by management

 The Mechanic II reports to the Team Leader.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to walk, stand, and climb a ladder; stoop, kneel, crouch or bend; use hands to finger, handle or feel objects or tools; reach with hands and arms; and lift and carry up to approximately 50 pounds unassisted.
-The work includes exposure to battery acid; flammable liquids such as gasoline, diesel fuel, cleaning fluids; and high-speed metal grinding machines.
 The employee is required to see for the safe operation of a motor vehicle and other material handling equipment.
-Some work is performed outside in inclement weather.
 May occasionally be exposed to extreme temperatures, other inclement weather, and loud noises.